simonc312/today-i-learned/Javascript/javascript.md

 		"strings".replace(/s/g,"S") == "StringS"

-The /g stands for a global search regex flag.
+The `/g` stands for a global search regex flag.

+ES2021
+`String.replaceAll()` Replace all instances of a substring in a string, instead of always using a regular expression with the global flag (/g)

 ## Booleans